Thomas Des Jean: Career

 The research consisted of collecting clays from around the Carters area and compared them with the clays in the pottery vessels that were found at the Little Egypt Site.
 The pottery was used for cooking vessels, serving vessels, and vessels for dry and liquid storage.
 Des Jean received his master's degree in 1986.

 The same year he was awarded his master's degree DesJean joined the National Park Service as an Archaeological Technician at The Big South Fork.
 The Big South Fork is an area on the Cumberland Plateau that includes Scott, Morgan, Fentress, and Pickett counties in Tennessee and McCreary County, Kentucky.
 The area includes the river gorge, numerous archaeological cliff sites, and the two largest land bridges in the Southeast.

 DesJean developed a monitoring plan for the archaeological sites in the park to reduce looting.
 The area has nearly 300 miles of cliff lines, ridge-top sites, farmsteads, coalmines, coal camps, and farming communities.

 The monitoring program included remote sensing devices near a site being regularly looted, and in December 1987, four individuals were caught red-handed.
 The case did not go to court until 1988, but it became nationally recognized and very significant since it was the first time that the felony threshold for the Archaeological Resources Protection Act of 1979 violations had been invoked.

 Des Jean has overseen the recording of some 1,342 archaeological cliff sites in the park, as well as being involved in three additional Archaeological Resources Protection Act looting cases.

 Des Jean also has taught various archaeology and sociology classes at Roane State Community College, and has supervised field projects with students.
 He retired from Big South Fork in 2014 and currently teaches AP high school classes in his spare time.
 He has a family of four.
 He lives near the Big South Fork.

-Publications

-Des Jean has written a great many published and unpublished research papers and articles.
-Some of the papers deal with looting and his experiences dealing with ARPA.
-A selection of his published works are listed below.